 A "throwy" beam is a narrow, concentrated beam that shines a long way.
 You can see far, and there's no back glare, but you won't see anything outside of the beam because there's no light to support your peripheral vision.

-A narrow beam like this makes it difficult to locate things in the dark, and also gives the sensation of "tunnel vision" which some people find uncomfortable, a bit like motion sickness.
+A narrow beam like this makes it difficult to locate subjects in the dark, and also gives the sensation of "tunnel vision" which some people find uncomfortable, a bit like motion sickness.

 A hybrid "hot-spot-and-spill" beam overcomes this problem, allowing you to see far AND wide at the same time: